 So you’ve created an awesome group program.
-You've used That Clean Life for Business to create amazing weekly meal plans with grocery lists and recipes and now you are ready to put it out there and get tons of sign-ups.
+You've used That Clean Life to create amazing weekly meal plans with grocery lists and recipes and now you are ready to put it out there and get tons of sign-ups.
 But you can’t just launch your program and hope for the best!
 You need a solid marketing plan, and you need to follow through on it.

 Today we are sharing a super simple, three-week guide to creating a marketing plan for your next program launch.
 Keep in mind that there is no right or wrong way to promote your program.
 What is most important is that you promote it in a way that is authentic, and that won’t leave you feeling burnt-out before the program even starts.

 Alright, now let's start creating your marketing plan!

 Week 1: The Warm Up Week

 Week 1 of your marketing efforts will begin three weeks out from your program start date.
 This week, your main priority is to introduce your program to everyone in your community including your blog readers, social media followers, and email subscribers and let them know how awesome it is going to be.
 You should also prioritize growing your mailing list during this time by promoting your lead magnet.
 Having a solid mailing list will be so helpful in Week 2 and Week 3 as you continue to market your program.